foxBMS/foxbms-1/documentation/sphinx/getting_started/eclipse_workspace/eclipse_workspace.rst

       Before the connection is made between the |master| and the computer for the first time, the computer must be connected to the internet, because the operating system might look for drivers on the internet.
-It this fails, administrators right are needed to install the driver.
+It this fails, administrator rights are needed to install the driver.

 In case of problems by the installation of the drivers, administrator rights might be needed.
 Once the hardware is supplied with the appropriate voltage,